dotnet/docs-maui/docs/get-started/first-app.md

     :::image type="content" source="media/first-app/windows-developer-mode-win11.png" alt-text="Developer Mode toggle on the Windows 11 settings app.":::

-01. In the running app, press the button several times and observe that the count of the number of button clicks is incremented.
+01. In the running app, press the **Click me** button several times and observe that the count of the number of button clicks is incremented.

     :::image type="content" source="media/first-app/windows-running-app.png" alt-text=".NET MAUI app running on Windows.":::